rqualls/CS570NPCProject/README.md

 # CS570NPCProject

 This NP Complete project focuses on the Subset Sum problem.

+The Subset Sum problem is as follows: given a set of integers (possible restricted to be non-negative) determine if there is a subset that sums to a given goal number

-It includes two brute force solutions (one using pruning and is thus much faster) and a huristic, as well as two mappings (3SAT->SubsetSum and SubsetSum->Partition) and example problems.
+This project includes two brute force solutions (one using pruning and is thus much faster) and a huristic, as well as two mappings (3SAT->SubsetSum and SubsetSum->Partition) and example problems.
+There are example files found under the problem file for each mapping that shows the input and output to each mapping problem in 3SAT->SubsetSum_mapping_demo and SubsetSum->Partition_mapping_demo.
+The file rlqualls holds two Subset Sum problems: one where the huristic solution finds a different answer than the brute force actual solution and one which is intractable for the brute force solver.
+Each file is annotated with brute force or huristic solutions at the bottom.

+Other student's problem files and mappings are included under the problem folder under their names.

+Additional information of each file can be found in the Project Structure or in the header/ comments of each file.

 ## Project Structure